Personalisation and Purpose of Reward Systems at Home and School

 I have only taught a few children with PDA (Pathological Demand Avoidance) noted on their EHCP – Only one with it as a formal diagnosis.
 Rewards and sanctions set by staff are generally ineffective.
-I think this is due to the fact the child does not respond the authority of the adult.
+I think this is due to the fact the child does not respond to the authority of the adult.
 This may be linked to control – the adults are using these systems to control the child.
-In turn the child defends themselves by refusing the reward.
+In turn, the child defends themselves by refusing the reward.
 Bill Nason* explains it like this: “The position of the non-PDA adult (who claims to have authority) is, “You don’t understand boundaries because you don’t obey”.
-Whereas the PDA child’s position is, “My lack of obedience is actually the boundary I’m putting in place to protect myself from your control theft.””
+Whereas the PDA child’s position is, “My lack of obedience is actually the boundary I’m putting in place to protect myself from your control theft.”

 One thing that I have found effective is by allowing natural consequences to play out.
 To be effective these need to be the actual consequences of the child’s actions.
-That way it is not you creating a consequence they are a direct experience of the child which can be more educational valuable than direct teaching.
+That way it is not you creating a consequence they are a direct experience of the child which can be more educational and valuable than direct teaching.
 I would suggest not even commenting on the outcome of the action.
 If you comment or reinforce the natural consequence or make it a teaching point you will negate the organic learning.

 I have found games and non-contingent rewards more effective.
 These are rewards given despite no clear reason for them being “earned”.
 It might be a little toy, time outside, on the swing etc. They just help boost mood and quality of life hopefully leading to improved self-esteem.
 People will often suggest giving a choice as a strategy to gain compliance from a child with PDA.
 For example “We are doing maths, do you want to use the green or red pen to complete your work?”.
 Better ways I have seen used include rephrasing demands as games, using playfulness and building relationships.
 One example was a TA trying to persuade a child to draw lines between words.
 She was able to get the child to complete the task by attaching the pen to the back of a toy car – driving = writing.

-If you google “reward systems and PMLD) you get a lot of links that explain how rewarding it is to work with these children.
-You do not get a lot of ideas for what might be good way to reward the child themselves.
+If you google “reward systems and PMLD” you get a lot of links that explain how rewarding it is to work with these children.
+You do not get a lot of ideas for what might be a good way to reward the child themselves.
 This really does outline the power imbalance that exists for these young people.
 Any reward system relies on you to do everything in your power to allow that young person to succeed.
 If they are to engage in their MOVE or Physio sessions you must ensure you communicate what is happening to them.
 Use the communication they can access.

 We often use the most motivating thing we can think of to engage and enthuse learners with PMLD (Profound and Multiple Learning Disabilities).
 This leaves little option for rewards that are above and beyond.
 I think this runs the risk of purposefully denying positive experiences so they can be motivators i.e “you can only have this song once you do … “.
 Explaining a reward system and the steps needed to achieve the reward will often require a higher level of language than the child can effectively process.

-What is an appropriate action for a reward?
+What is Appropriate for a Reward?

 Too often people with PMLD are done to, not with.
 They need to be active participants in their routine otherwise you purely reward them for letting you do what you need to.
 What is it you give them the opportunity to do?
-Linking any reward to their SCRUFFY targets can be effective in celebrating small step success.
+Linking any reward to their SCRUFFY targets can be effective in celebrating small-step success.